 Students with Disabilities

 Students with disabilities may face barriers and stigma based on their disability.
 The term “disability” is applied to a wide range of sensory, cognitive, physical, psychological, and medical conditions.
-Most disabilities are not visible; for instance, you may not be able to identify mental health challenges or learning disabilities just by looking at a student.
+Most disabilities are not visible; for instance, you may not be able to identify mental health conditions or learning disabilities just by looking at a student.
 It is important to avoid making assumptions about any student’s capacities or intellect.
 Students with disabilities are admitted to college and university programs using the same rigorous admissions standards applied to everyone else.
 While making reasonable accommodations to ensure equal access for these students, colleges and universities are also expected to maintain the same academic standards for all students.

 The Ontario Human Rights Code requires colleges and universities to “accommodate the needs of students with disabilities, unless to do so would cause undue hardship.”
 Requests for accommodations are made on an individual basis by students through the college or university’s accessibility office and require medical and/or formal documentation.